RemoteBoatX/aboat-vrgp-adapter/README.md

 The adapter can also initiate calls on its own (for example to initiate a connection to an MOC).
 It can then contact one of the VRGP service's endpoints.

-The communication happens through a REST API between the adapter and the VRGP service, and trough simple C++ function calls between the adapter and the boat.
+The communication happens through WebSockets between the adapter and the VRGP service, and trough OD4 Sessions between the adapter and the boat.

-## HTTP API framework
+## WebSockets solution

-The service is using [Pistache](https://github.com/pistacheio/pistache) as a HTTP server solution.
+The service is using [WebSocket++](https://github.com/zaphoyd/websocketpp) as a WebSockets solution.

 ## Building the project